harp-tech/harp-tech.github.io/tutorials/hobgoblin-setup.md

 ## Installation

 1. Install [Bonsai](https://bonsai-rx.org/docs/articles/installation.html)
-2. Install `Harp.Hobgoblin` package by searching for it in the [Bonsai package manager](https://bonsai-rx.org/docs/articles/packages.html), using `nuget.org` as the package source.
+2. Install the `Harp.Hobgoblin` package by searching for it in the [Bonsai package manager](https://bonsai-rx.org/docs/articles/packages.html), using `nuget.org` as the package source.

 ## Flashing the Firmware